Hot

 "Louis Armstrong died on July 6th 1971, but no one can make me believe it if I don't want to ..."

-In 1925 a group of New Orleans musicians assembled in Chicago to record a series songs which became models for a tradition of Dixieland Jazz which persists today - the Hot 5 & Hot 7 recordings.
+In 1925 a group of New Orleans musicians assembled in Chicago to record a series songs which became models for a tradition of hot Dixieland Jazz which persists today - the Hot 5 & Hot 7 recordings.

 The creative innovations of Louis Armstrong influenced, not only the contemporary music of the time, but also all American popular music of the twentieth century.

-Learning to play Dixieland Jazz has traditionally been an process of aural imitation - listen and learn.
+Learning to play Dixieland Jazz had traditionally been an process of aural imitation - listen and learn.
 Musical analysis of transcriptions can never replace this process but it can dramatically speed it up.
 We can explain in sound and notation how they did it.
 All those miraculous licks are available for practice.
-Jazz will always be a personal interpretation but what better place for a student to start paying his dues than the Hot 5 recordings?
+Jazz will always be a personal interpretation but what better place for a student to start paying his dues than with the Hot 5 recordings?

 Particularly for Jazz musicians transcribing is an important educational method, it helps in developing essential musical skills –